Phone Anxiety & Accessibility Guide

 - Who it's for People with stuttering, dysarthria, aphasia, or other speech differences

-- Key takeaway Automated phone systems that rely on speech recognition are often the biggest barrier — having an AI agent speak on your behalf removes that obstacle entirely.
+- Key takeaway Automated phone systems that rely on speech recognition are often the biggest barrier — letting an AI agent get past the menu and hold for you removes that part of the problem.

 Language Barriers